-OSIRIS is the student information system (SIS) in use at the University of Twente.
+OSIRIS is the Student Information System (SIS) in use at the University of Twente.
 All information regarding enrolment, study progress and payments by students is registered in OSIRIS.
-OSIRIS is also connected to various other systems in use at the UT, such as the national enrolment application Studielink, the digital learning environment Blackboard and Mobility Online.
+OSIRIS is also connected to various other systems in use at the UT, such as the national enrolment application Studielink, the digital learning environment CANVAS and Mobility Online.

-OSIRIS is used both by students and employees of supporting services.
+OSIRIS is used both by students and employees.

 Students register for courses and minor programmes in OSIRIS and can view notes their study advisor leaves for them.

 Study advisors can view the study progress of the students they are supervising.
 They can also plan meetings with their students and record and view notes about their students.

-Employees of the “Bureaus Onderwijszaken” (BOZs) use OSIRIS to register the course offerings of the UT and the study programmes and results of students.
+Employees of the “Centre for Educational Support” (CES) use OSIRIS to register the course offerings of the UT, the study programmes and results of students.

-Finally, OSIRIS is used by employees of the Central Student Administration (CSA) and the Admission Office (AO) to register applications, enrolments and payments by domestic and foreign students.
+They also use OSIRIS to register applications, enrolments and payments by domestic and foreign students.

 In which browsers can I use OSIRIS?